MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/wdm/ne-wdm-_kbugcheck_callback_reason.md

 ### -field KbCallbackSecondaryDumpData

 Specifies that the callback is executed to provide data that the system appends to the secondary section of the crash dump file.
-For more information about this type of callback, see <a href="https://msdn.microsoft.com/library/windows/hardware/ff540679">BugCheckSecondaryDumpDataCallback</a>.
+For more information about this type of callback, see "Implementing KbCallbackSecondaryDumpData Callback Routine" in <a href="https://docs.microsoft.com/windows-hardware/drivers/kernel/writing-a-bug-check-callback-routine">Writing a Bug Check Callback Routine</a>.

 ### -field KbCallbackDumpIo

 Specifies that the callback is executed each time a section of the dump file is written.
-For more information about this type of callback, see <a href="https://msdn.microsoft.com/library/windows/hardware/ff540677">BugCheckDumpIoCallback</a>.
+For more information about this type of callback, see "Implementing KbCallbackDumpIo Callback Routine" in <a href="https://docs.microsoft.com/windows-hardware/drivers/kernel/writing-a-bug-check-callback-routine">Writing a Bug Check Callback Routine</a>.

 ### -field KbCallbackAddPages

 Specifies that the callback is executed to provide one or more pages of data that the system adds to the primary section of the crash dump file.
-For more information about this type of callback, see <a href="https://msdn.microsoft.com/library/windows/hardware/ff540669">BugCheckAddPagesCallback</a>.
+For more information about this type of callback, see "Implementing KbCallbackAddPages Callback Routine" in <a href="https://docs.microsoft.com/windows-hardware/drivers/kernel/writing-a-bug-check-callback-routine">Writing a Bug Check Callback Routine</a>.
 This enumeration value is supported in Windows Server 2008 and later versions of Windows.

 ### -field KbCallbackSecondaryMultiPartDumpData

 Specifies that the callback is executed to get the amount of data the driver wants to store in the dump file.
 For more information about this type of callback, see <a href="..\wdm\nc-wdm-kbugcheck_reason_callback_routine.md">BugCheckAddPagesCallback</a>.
 This enumeration value is supported in Windows Server 2008 and later versions of Windows.

 ### -field KbCallbackRemovePages